Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: The GRAND detection unit

 For G@A, the LNA design was focused on providing higher gain at a low power consumption.
-Our design provides a stable gain of about 30~dB for each of the X, Y, Z channels, in the same range as GP300, 50--200~MHz.
-The noisier radio environment of G@A compared to GP300 leads to additional noise pickup.
-Were it not for the high-gain LNA, this noise would be amplified by the variable gain amplifier on the FEB.
+The design delivers a stable gain of about 30~dB for each of the X, Y, Z inputs, in the same range as GP300, 50--200~MHz.
 Like in GP300, the board is powered with 5~V by the GRAND FEB; each channel draws 40~mA and the total power consumption of the board is 200~mW.
-As shown in Fig.~\ref{fig:lna_pcb}, right, the path lengths for the X, Y, and Z channels in the LNA board are exactly the same, leading to equal signal time delays for all channels.
+As shown in Fig.~\ref{fig:lna_pcb}, right, the path lengths for the X, Y, and Z inputs in the LNA board are exactly the same, leading to equal signal time delays for all channels.
 This allows for the study of the time dependence of the polarization in an unbiased way, avoiding additional software corrections to the timing of the individual polarization directions.
 Given the weather conditions in Argentina, we implemented moisture countermeasures to prevent water damage: the nuts are sealed with an additional layer of silicone, and the LNA boards are coated with transparent lacquer.

 The main differences in the output signals provided by the two designs of the LNA board are the gain and the matching network.
 For GP300, the LNA has uniform matching across the full frequency range.
-For G@A model, its matching is optimized for higher frequencies, {\it i.e.}, above 80 MHz.
-The difference in maximum gain for the LNA boards is compensated by the amplifier in the GRAND FEB, as described in the next section.
+For the G@A model, due to the high rate of anthropogenic Radio Frequency Interferences (RFIs) in the low frequency range, its matching is optimized for higher frequencies, {\it i.e.}, above 80 MHz.
+With this design choice, we avoid saturation of the LNA by reducing the gain at the low frequency end while keeping the relative phase delay small.
+The difference in maximum gain for the LNA boards is compensated for by the amplifier in the GRAND FEB, as described in the next section.